AhmedMaherHosny/AndroidAppToUploadFile/README.md

 # Android File Upload App with Jetpack Compose

 This Android application is designed to upload very large files by splitting them into chunks, using streams for efficient upload.
-It utilizes modern Android development technologies like Android Jetpack Compose, Uncle Bob's Clean Architecture, Coroutines, Retrofit 2, Dagger Hilt, and MVVM architecture.
-The app also includes a foreground service to handle file uploads and provides real-time progress updates.

 https://github.com/AhmedMaherHosny/AndroidAppToUploadFile/assets/55118681/dfa8bea3-2737-4206-ab6e-2df3d9ae9a10

-## Features and Tools
+## Design Patterns and Tools

 ### 1. Android Jetpack Compose
 - The user interface of the application is built using Jetpack Compose, which allows for a more declarative and efficient way to create UI components.